captkirk88/captkirk88/README.md

 ops:       10    15.330 ms/op   376.000 B/op
 ```

 No I am not making a bevy clone.
 Just having fun trying what's possible in zig.
-It is a pretty impressive language and great for those that don't need the borrow checker to treat you like a kid.
+It is a pretty impressive language and great for those that don't need the borrow checker to drive you insane.

 <!--
 **captkirk88/captkirk88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.